Summertime Safety for Your Pet

 4. Make Sure That Your Pet Has A Tag With Information.

 Your pet doesn’t have a cell phone to call home when lost, so make sure he always has his collar on.
 The dog or cat license from your town or city helps people return your pet if he or she runs off after a rabbit or another dog.
-Also consider having a special tag made up with your phone number as well as your pet’s name.
+For those pets with or without a license, also consider having a special tag made up with your phone number as well as your pet’s name.
+This way people who find your pet can call you directly.

 5. Watch Out For Your Pet’s Feet, Sunburns And Dehydration